-I entered the changing area, where two naked elderly ladies had just finished their soak at the indoor onsen and were simply relaxing in the area.
-They didn’t look too embarrassed, but I still respectfully kept my gaze averted and continued my way.
-Removed my yukata and put them into an empty basket together with my towel, and went to the shower area.
-Had a quick rinse of my body, and went to the onsen.
-There wasn’t anyone in the pool, thankfully!
-The water was very hot though so I slowly – though hoping I could be as swift as I can, just in case someone comes along – got in.
+I entered the changing area to see two naked elderly ladies who’d just finished their soak at the indoor onsen and were simply relaxing at the area.
+They didn’t look too embarrassed, but I still kept my gaze averted and continued my way.
+Discreetly, I removed my yukata and put it into an empty basket together with my towel, and went to the shower area.
+After a wash of my body, I gingerly walked to the onsen pool.
+For it being my first time at an onsen, thankfully, there wasn’t anyone inside!
+The water was very hot though so I very slowly – though hoping I could be as swift as I can in case someone comes along – got in.

 I died and went to onsen heaven.

 It was a stunning experience watching the sun rise over Lake Biwa – the largest freshwater lake in Japan.
-This was the view I had (sorry, no photography allowed), except the entire atmosphere was bathed in the golden glow of the morning sun.
-A breeze was blowing and I watched the steam float past above the water surface, as fresh hot water kept entering the onsen.
+This was the view I had (not my actual photo because no photography is allowed), except the entire atmosphere was bathed in the golden glow of the morning sun.
+A breeze was blowing and I watched the steam drift past above the water surface, as fresh hot water kept filling the onsen.
 Sheer bliss.
 Wished I could take a video to document it.

 Onsen manners as advised by the ryokan:

-Visited: Dec, 2015
+Visited: Dec 2015

-Credits: Photo of onsen pool from Booking.com, Panoramic view of onsen is via Google Maps
+Credits: Photo of onsen pool from Booking.com.Panoramic view of onsen is via Google Maps

 I stayed as a paying guest.
 All opinions are my own, as always.